EsteemedIO/styleguide.esteemed.io/writing-for-social-media.md

 ### Trending topics

-Do not use social media to comment on trending topics or current events that are unrelated to Esteemed.Be aware of what’s going on in the news when you're publishing social content for Esteemed.
-During major breaking news events, we turn off all promoted and scheduled social posts.
+Do not use social media to comment on trending topics or current events that are unrelated to Esteemed.
+Be aware of what’s going on in the news when you're publishing social content for Esteemed.